 It may seem harmless to record a conversation with someone, however, such action may lead to criminal and civil liability.
 The federal government and states have an interest in protecting its citizens from having their conversations recorded without their consent.
 As a protection, the federal Wiretap Act was created to implement restrictions on what type of conversations may be recorded.

 It is illegal for any person to secretly record a conversation with someone whether it is an oral conversation, by telephone, or even electronic communication, and the other parties to the conversation reasonably expected to be private.
 (18 U.S.C. § 2511.)
 Under federal law, a person can record a conversation as long they are a party to the conversation or one party to the conversation consented to the recording and had full knowledge and notice they were being recorded.
 The “one-party” consent is required under federal law.
 18 U.S.C.§ 2511(2)(d).

-In Florida the “one-party” consent does not apply, and the state law is different.
-The state of Florida gives their citizens more protection against having their conversations being recorded.
+In Florida, the “one-party” consent does not apply, and the state law is different.
+The state of Florida gives its citizens more protection against having their conversations recorded.
 Many people are under the impression that if they record their own conversation with someone else because they’re a party to the conversation the other person does not need to consent to the recording.
 However, under Florida state law a two-party consent is required.

 If you or someone you know is being charged for illegal wiretapping, Contact Smith and Eulo now, and let our team of experienced defense lawyers bring our expertise to fight for you.
 We will examine the details of the case and use our years of knowledge to craft a defense strategy specific to each situation.